 Flourless Chocolate Cake with Salted Caramel Mousse

-Finally I have decided what to do for this event, a flourless chocolate cake for the base topped with a salted caramel mousse on top decorated with chocolate curls and caramel swirls.
-Sounds great, looks great and tastes divine.
-Didn't last too long after the photo shoot :) that's for sure.
+A flourless chocolate cake as base topped with salted caramel mousse and decorated with chocolate and caramel swirls.
+Looks great and tastes divine.

 - 1 stick (110g) butter